The Best Cheap Eats in Melbourne

 Lamb on Chapel - home to some of the best cheap eats in Melbourne

 You don’t have to overthink cheap eats in Melbourne.
 A lot of the time, a great kebab or souvlaki will do the trick.
-And you’ll struggle to find any priced over $20.
-The day that happens, we’re done.
-Among all the best kebab joints in Melbourne, Lamb on Chapel is one of our favourites.
+Among all the best kebab joints in Melbourne, Lamb on Chapel is certainly a classic.

 Add to Playlist Read more